Advanced Combat Optical Gunsight: Design

 Some ACOG models incorporate rudimentary ghost ring iron sights as a backup for targets that are within 50 m.
 Most ACOG models, when mounted to a carry handle, have an open space through the mount to allow the use of the rifle's iron sights without removing the scope.
-Others include Docter or Trijicon reflex sights mounted on top.
+Others include Docter or Trijicon reflex sights mounted on top, such as the TA11SDO (SU-258/PVQ) and the TA648MGO (SU-260P).
 The ACOG ECOS line features both of these secondary sighting systems on the same scope.

-Other features include Picatinny rails, flip caps, and the ability to be waterproof up to 11 m.
+Other features include Picatinny rails like the TA648MGO, flip caps, and the ability to be waterproof up to 11 m.

 Although the ACOG is designed for the Picatinny rail of the M16A4 and M4, it can be mounted on the carrying handles of previous models by using a special adapter.
-Trijicon later produced ACOG mounts and adapters for weapons besides the M16, including the Beretta AR70/90 series; SIG SG 550, Heckler & Koch HK416, Bushmaster ACR, Enfield L85A2, and FN SCAR weapon systems; and the Steyr AUG.

 Bindon aiming concept

 Several ACOG models are designed to be used with the "Bindon Aiming Concept", an aiming technique developed by Trijicon founder and optical designer Glyn Bindon.
 The technique is essentially using the illuminated part of the reticle and its focusing rear eyepiece as a collimator sight.
 As in any other collimator sight, the user does not actually look through the sight but instead keeps the collimated (infinity) image of the illuminated part of the reticle in focus with the dominant eye while the other eye views the entire field of view to acquire the target.
 In this both-eyes-open technique the brain superimposes the aiming reticle on the target.
 An added part of the technique is to shift focus after acquisition to the dominant eye/telescopic image for more accurate shooting.
 This overcomes the problem of centering or acquiring fast traversing targets common with all telescopic sights.
 Only certain models of the ACOG are designed with bright enough daylight-lit fiber optic or battery-powered LED reticles that facilitate this technique.